ctrl-alt-del/devenv/language/java/README.md

 ### Java on Ubuntu
-Download the latest Java for Mac from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+Download the latest Java for Ubuntu from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 Follow the instruction on there to read and accept the license agreement, then click the `tar.gz` download link for [Linux x86](http://download.oracle.com/otn-pub/java/jdk/7u79-b15/jdk-7u79-linux-i586.tar.gz) or [Linux x64](http://download.oracle.com/otn-pub/java/jdk/7u79-b15/jdk-7u79-linux-x64.tar.gz) based on your operation system.